 There had to be a better way!

-We hear from so many women who say that before Lume they had been using, and failed by, the “strongest deodorants.”
+We hear from so many women who say that, before Lume Deodorant for Underarms & Private Parts, they had been using (and were failed by) the “strongest deodorants.”
 They even use men’s with the expectation that they should be more effective.